-Since joining chambers, Lukas Hamilton Eddy has steadily developed a diverse and busy regulatory practice.
+Lukas Hamilton Eddy continues to develop and grow a diverse and busy regulatory practice.

 This has included acting as junior counsel during the course of a three-week health and safety trial concerning the prosecution of a haulage company, following the death of an employee.

-He receives instructions from a wide range of professional organisations, including the Police Federation and the Royal College of Nursing.
-Through the latter, he has represented the interests of nursing staff at the Coroner’s Court, most notably in a case where a nurse was implicated in contributing to the death of a patient in her care.
+He has also represented the interests of nursing staff at the Coroner’s Court, most notably in a case where a nurse was implicated in contributing to the death of a patient in her care.

 Beyond his court work, he has provided training to local government lawyers at in-house teaching seminars.

-As a keen shooting sports enthusiast, he is familiar with all aspects of firearms law and welcomes enquiries from firearms or shotgun certificate holders.
+As a keen shooting sports enthusiast, he is familiar with all aspects of firearms law and currently sits on the Executive Committee of the UK delegation of the Confederation de Chasse (CIC).
+He welcomes enquiries from firearms or shotgun certificate holders.

 Joseph Priestly Award, Inner Temple.